aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-multi-page-tiff-aspose-imaging-java/_index.md

 - Optimize your images by resizing them before adding frames.
 This reduces memory usage and processing time.
 - Use appropriate data structures to handle large numbers of frames efficiently.
-- Manage Java memory carefully, especially when dealing with high-resolution images or extensive collections of frames.
+- Manage Java memory carefully, especially when dealing with high‑resolution images or extensive collections of frames.

 ## Conclusion

-Creating a multi-page TIFF using Aspose.Imaging for Java is a powerful method for handling complex image processing tasks.
+Creating a multi‑page TIFF using Aspose.Imaging for Java is a powerful method for handling complex image processing tasks.
 By following this guide, you've learned how to load and resize images, configure TIFF options, process multiple images into frames, and save the final output effectively.

 Next steps could include exploring additional features of Aspose.Imaging such as advanced image manipulations or integrating with other APIs for broader applications.